Rishivarshney100/Query_Wizard_3.0/README.md

 Modern databases are powerful, but interacting with them still requires technical expertise.

 Writing SQL queries can be difficult for beginners, business users, and multilingual audiences.

 Query Wizard 3.0 bridges this gap by allowing users to interact with databases using natural language instead of SQL.

+The platform leverages a schema-aware Retrieval-Augmented Generation (RAG) pipeline with Gemini AI to retrieve relevant database context before generating SQL queries.
+This enables more accurate and context-aware query generation while reducing hallucinations.

-Users can simply type or speak their requests, and Query Wizard automatically generates executable SQL queries while providing explanations, multilingual support, schema awareness, and real-time execution.
+Users can simply type or speak their requests, and Query Wizard automatically generates executable SQL queries with multilingual support, schema awareness, explanations, and real-time execution.

 The platform is designed to make database interaction:

-- 🌍 Accessible from anywhere
+🌍 Accessible from anywhere
-- 🗣️ Available in multiple languages
+🗣️ Available in multiple languages
-- 🎤 Voice-enabled
+🎤 Voice-enabled
-- 🧠 AI-assisted
+🧠 AI-assisted
-- 👥 Friendly for both technical and non-technical users
+👥 Friendly for both technical and non-technical users

 ---